Patrick Kanner

-Biography

-Family and youth
+Early life and education

-Patrick Kanner is the son of Polish Jews who fled Nazism to France.
+Kanner is the son of Polish Jews who fled Nazism to France.
 He grew up in Lille and studied at Lille 2 University of Health and Law.

-Early political career
+Political career

+Career in local politics

 Kanner was elected to the municipal council of Lille in 1989.
 He became Mayor Pierre Mauroy's youngest adjoint the same year, a position he kept when Martine Aubry assumed the mayorship in 2001.
 In 1998, he was also elected to the General Council of Nord.

-Ministership under François Hollande
+Career in government

 Elected to the presidency of the Nord General Council in 2011, Kanner became Minister of the City, Youth and Sports in the Second Valls government, succeeding Najat Vallaud-Belkacem.
 He remained in office in the Cazeneuve government.

 Senator for Nord

 In 2017, Kanner was elected to the Senate.
 Following the announced retirement of Didier Guillaume, he was elected president of the Socialist group in the Senate with 47 votes, against Laurence Rossignol with 25 votes, on 23 January 2018.

+Ahead of the Socialist Party's 2017 primaries, Kanner endorsed Manuel Valls as the party's candidate for the presidential election later that year.

+In the Socialist Party's 2018 convention in Aubervilliers, Kanner publicly endorsed Stéphane Le Foll as candidate for the party's leadership.